- Human echinococcosis is a parasitic disease caused by tapeworms of the genus Echinococcus.

 - Echinococcosis is often expensive and complicated to treat, and may require extensive surgery and/or prolonged drug therapy.

-- Prevention programmes involve deworming of dogs, improved slaughterhouse hygiene, and public education campaigns; vaccination of lambs is currently being evaluated as an additional intervention.
+- Prevention programmes focus on deworming of dogs and sheep, which are the definitive hosts.
+In the case of cystic echinococcosis, control measures also include improved food inspection, slaughterhouse hygiene, and public education campaigns.
+Vaccination of lambs is currently being evaluated as an additional intervention.

 Human echinococcosis is a zoonotic disease (a disease that is transmitted to humans from animals) that is caused by parasites, namely tapeworms of the genus Echinococcus.
-Echinococcosis occurs in four forms:
+Echinococcosis occurs in 4 forms: